-Ben Gildersleeve completed his Master’s of Physiotherapy at the University of Sydney in 2017.
-During this time he gained knowledge and experience in treating acute injuries and practicing in a variety of hospital settings including pulmonary rehabilitation, aged care and out patient musculoskeletal and chronic conditions.
+My name is Ben and I completed my Master’s of Physiotherapy at the University of Sydney in 2017.
+During this time I gained knowledge and experience in treating acute injuries and practicing in a variety of hospital settings including pulmonary rehabilitation, aged care and out-patient musculoskeletal settings.

-Ben has completed a Bachelors Degree in Health Science (Exercise and Sport) at the University of Western Sydney in 2015 and also holds a Bachelors of Psychology from Macquarie University.
+I completed a Bachelors Degree in Health Science (Exercise and Sport) at the University of Western Sydney in 2015 and also hold a Bachelors of Psychology from Macquarie University.

-He has been a member of the Australian Army Reserves for the past 11 years as an Officer in the Royal Australian Armoured Corps.
-He has also been a Personal Trainer for the past 3 years and enjoys supporting people to surpass their personal fitness goals.
-He is passionate about supporting people to return to full capacity following injury.
+I have been a member of the Australian Army Reserves for the past 11 years as an Officer in the Royal Australian Armoured Corps.
+I have also been a Personal Trainer for the past 3 years and enjoy supporting people to surpass their personal fitness goals.
+I am passionate about supporting people to return to full capacity following injury.

-Ben is highly disciplined and has developed a flexible and adaptable communication style.
-He is able to quickly adjust treatments and interventions to where you are at mentally in your recovery journey.
+I am highly disciplined and have developed a flexible and adaptable communication style.
+I am able to quickly adjust treatments and interventions to where you are at mentally in your recovery journey.

 Remember, there are no silly question except for the one not asked.